Winter storm moves up East Coast

 Traffic and road closures

-The weather was so bad in the Triangle area that the Saturday night basketball game between the University of North Carolina and NC State University was postponed until 1 p.m.
+The weather was so bad in the Triangle area that the Saturday night basketball game between the University of North Carolina and North Carolina State University was postponed until 1 p.m.
 Sunday.

-Two hikers lost for more than a day in a remote section of the Shining Rock Wilderness area of western North Carolina were located late Saturday and airlifted to a hospital, The Asheville Citizen-Times reported.

-The two men went for a day hike Thursday and called authorities the next morning to report they were lost and off the trail, WLOS reported.
-Besides teams on foot, helicopters with heat-sensitive cameras searched the area, Cooper said at a news conference Saturday.

 Georgia